Lei Xu: Biography

-Lei Xu (then called Lei Pu) was first recorded as an officer serving under Yuan Shu, a warlord active during the end of the Han dynasty.
+Lei Xu (referred to as "Lei Pu" by primary sources at this point) was first recorded as an officer serving under Yuan Shu, a warlord active during the end of the Han dynasty.
 Yuan Shu had declared himself "emperor of Zhong" in 197, resulting in a coalition of other warlords taking up arms against him.
-The "Zhong" regime quickly collapsed, and Yuan Shu fled his capital in 199.
+The Zhong regime quickly collapsed, and Yuan Shu fled his capital in 199.
 He travelled to the hills of Lujiang which were controlled by Lei Xu and another officer, Chen Lan.
 However, the two refused to accept their former superior, and drove him away.

 By 200, Lei Xu, Chen Lan, and Mei Cheng were operating as bandits from Lujiang, using their dissident armies to plunder the area between the Yangzi and Huai River.
 Cao Cao, a powerful warlord who held the lands to the north, sought to restore some order to the region.
 He sent Liu Fu to become the inspector of Yang Province, and Liu managed to convince Lei Xu, Chen Lan, and Mei Cheng to submit.

-In 208, Cao Cao suffered a maor defeat in the Battle of Red Cliffs at the hands of three rival warlords, Sun Quan, Liu Bei, and Liu Qi.
+In 208, Cao Cao suffered a major defeat in the Battle of Red Cliffs at the hands of three rival warlords, Sun Quan, Liu Bei, and Liu Qi.
 In addition, Liu Fu died around 209.
 These events caused Lei Xu, Chen Lan, and Mei Cheng to rebel once more.
 Cao Cao responded by sending one of his generals, Xiahou Yuan, who defeated Lei Xu and evicted him from Lujiang.
 However, the rebel leader survived and still commanded a sizable force of followers; he fled westward and submitted to Liu Bei.
 The Records of the Three Kingdoms reported that Lei then settled in Jing Province with tens of thousands of followers, but sinologist Rafe de Crespigny considers these numbers to be an exaggeration.

-Despite his escape, Lei found only temporary respite, and was killed by Xiahou Yuan around 209.
+In de Crespigny's 2007 work, he suggested that Lei Xu was killed in 209.
+However, his 1990 work stated that the rebel fled to Liu Bei after defeat to Xiahou Yuan, with no mention of any further attack and death, while sinologist William Crowell suggests Lei Xu merely fled and later joined Liu Bei with no mention of death.